Cowboys’ rally stuns Falcons 40-39 in McCarthy’s home debut

 But the Falcons couldn’t avoid their first 0-2 start in six seasons under coach Dan Quinn in a performance reminiscent of their blown 28-3 lead in a Super Bowl loss to New England in Houston to finish the 2016 season.

-In the past nine seasons, Atlanta now has two of the three instances in which a team lost after leading by at least 15 points in the fourth quarter.
+In the past nine seasons, Atlanta now has two of the three instances in which a team lost after leading by at least 15 points with less than eight minutes remaining in the fourth quarter.

+“It’s tough to put a loss like that in place,” Quinn said.
+“I told the team there has to be a lesson in the pain of that loss.
+We’ll work into that as we put in preparation for next week, but definitely that one stings.”

 The successful onside kick for Dallas came after two failed fake punts and another gamble that didn’t work when McCarthy went for the 2-point conversion before the final touchdown the Cowboys would have needed to get even.